SkylineCommunications/dataminer-docs/connector-help/connector_help/Newtec USS0212.md

 DCF has been implemented since the initial version of this driver.
 Note that DataMiner version **8.5.4** is the minimum required version to support DCF.

 Below, you can find an overview of the DCF implementation in the driver itself.
-Note thatDCF can also be implemented through the DataMiner DCF user interface and through DataMiner Third Party protocols (for instance a manager).
+Note that DCF can also be implemented through the DataMiner DCF user interface and through DataMiner Third Party protocols (for instance a manager).

 ### Interfaces